Card-Conduit/ride-app-demo/README.md

-# InterNACHI “Ride App” Exercise
+# Card Conduit “Ride App” Exercise

 This is a sample Laravel application that is meant to be used for a coding exercise.
 There are two steps to this exercise: